sunnyychung/npm-restraunt/README.md

 Gong Cha Bold Street Restaurant Website.

-I know it's spelt wrong.
+(I know the repo is spelt wrong.)

-Used:
+Project Goals:

-Bundling through NPX.
+● Bundling through NPM.

-JS, CSS, HTML for functionality and styling.
+● JS, CSS, HTML for functionality and styling.

+● Dynamic loading of webpages through JS functionality, without extra html pages.

-Most logos and resources used are property of Gong Cha.
+Most logos and resources used are property of Gong Cha are not used for commerical use.